Charlene Tilton

 Charlene L. Tilton (born December 1, 1958) is an American actress and singer.
-She is widely known for playing Lucy Ewing, the niece of brothers J. R. Ewing and Bobby Ewing (played by Larry Hagman and Patrick Duffy), on the television series Dallas.
+She is widely known for playing Lucy Ewing on the CBS prime time soap opera Dallas.

 Career

-Tilton had early roles on such television series such Happy Days and Eight Is Enough.
+Tilton had early roles on television series such as Happy Days and Eight Is Enough.
 She made her first film appearance alongside Jodie Foster in Freaky Friday (1976).
 In 1978, Tilton made a cameo appearance in the John Milius film Big Wednesday.
-The same year, she made her big break by landing the role of Lucy Ewing, the sly, vixenish, frequently frustrated granddaughter of John "Jock" Ewing Sr. and the former Eleanor "Ellie" Southworth on the television series Dallas, alongside actors Jim Davis, Barbara Bel Geddes, and Larry Hagman, from 1978 to 1985 and from 1988 to 1990.
+The same year, she made her big break by landing the role of Lucy Ewing, the sly, vixenish, frequently frustrated granddaughter of John "Jock" Ewing Sr. and the former Eleanor "Ellie" Southworth (and out-of-wedlock daughter of Gary and Valene Ewing on Knots Landing) on the television series Dallas, alongside actors Jim Davis, Barbara Bel Geddes, and Larry Hagman, from 1978 to 1985 and from 1988 to 1990.
 She also appeared on one episode of the series' spin-off Knots Landing in 1980.
 At the height of her Dallas fame, she received a $50,000 salary per episode, appeared on 500 magazine covers, and drew 65 million viewers for her 1981 TV wedding.

 Tilton is also a singer, lending her vocal ability to a 1978 episode of Dallas titled "Runaway", in which Greg Evigan guest-starred.
 In 1984, she released the dance-pop single "C'est la Vie", which became a hit in several European countries, though not in the United States.
 She appeared on Circus of the Stars in 1979 and 1991, on one occasion acting as a knife thrower's target girl while dressed in a gold bikini.
 Tilton also appeared on game shows, such as Family Feud, Battle of the Network Stars, Hollywood Squares, Pyramid, 1 vs. 100, and Catch 21 including being a panelist on the 1979–1982 syndicated version of Match Game.
 She also hosted the unsold pilot for a potential revival of the show in syndication as MG2 in 1996.
-After ber breakthrough with Dallas, Tilton went to star in the television films Diary of a Teenage Hitchhiker and The Fall of the House of Usher both released in 1979.
+After her breakthrough with Dallas, Tilton went to star in the television films Diary of a Teenage Hitchhiker and The Fall of the House of Usher both released in 1979.
 During the 1980s, she guest-starred on Fantasy Island, The Fall Guy, Hotel, The Love Boat and Murder, She Wrote.

 Tilton was the guest host on an episode of Saturday Night Live on February 21, 1981, which featured a parody of the famed "Who shot J.R.?" episode of Dallas.
 In the episode, cast member Charles Rocket was shot in the chest by a sniper while doing a sketch about a sexy couple (with Gail Matthius as his partner) bathing a dog and spouting innuendo.
 At the end of the show, during the "goodbyes", Tilton asked Rocket how he felt about being shot.
 In character, Rocket improvised, "Oh, man, it's the first time I've ever been shot in my life.
-I'd like to know who fucking did it."
+I'd like to know who the fuck did it."
 The improvisation by Rocket, which violated FCC broadcast standards, led to his dismissal from the show's cast.